⚡ FREE GUIDE: Get our EV Panel Upgrade Checklist — emailed free

 Do I need a 200A panel for an EV charger?+

 Not necessarily.
 A standard Level 2 EV charger (32A) requires a 40A dedicated circuit.
-If your 100A panel has enough headroom — meaning your existing loads leave 40+ amps free under the 80% rule — you may not need an upgrade at all.
+If your 100A panel has enough headroom under the NEC 80% rule, you may not need an upgrade.
 Use our calculator above to check your specific situation.

 What does the NEC 80% rule mean for homeowners?+

-The NEC requires that continuous electrical loads — anything running 3+ hours, like an EV charger — not exceed 80% of the circuit or panel rating.
+The NEC requires continuous electrical loads not exceed 80% of the panel rating.
 A 100A panel should carry no more than 80A of continuous load.
 This safety margin prevents overheating and fire hazards.

 How much does a panel upgrade from 100A to 200A cost?+

-Typical costs range from $1,500 to $4,000 in most US markets, including labor and materials.
-Key variables: whether your utility needs to upgrade the service entrance, local permit fees, your electrician's rates, and whether older wiring needs updating.
+Typical costs range from $1,500 to $4,000 in most US markets.
+Key variables: whether your utility needs to upgrade the service entrance, local permit fees, and electrician rates.
 Always get at least 3 competing quotes.

 Can I install an EV charger myself?+

 Mounting the charger unit is reasonable DIY.
-However, running a new 240V circuit from your panel almost always requires a licensed electrician and a permit.
-Unpermitted work can void homeowner's insurance and cause problems when selling.
-Read our full DIY guide for a complete task-by-task breakdown.
+However, running a 240V circuit from your panel almost always requires a licensed electrician and a permit.
+Read our full DIY guide for a task-by-task breakdown.

 What is a smart load management device?+

-Smart load management devices monitor your total home load in real time and automatically throttle your EV charger when other heavy loads run — keeping total draw within safe limits.
-Cost: $200–$800 installed vs. $1,500–$4,000 for a full panel upgrade.
-Often the right answer when EV charging is your only planned addition.
+Smart load management devices monitor your home load in real time and throttle your EV charger when other heavy loads are running — keeping total draw within safe limits.
+Cost: $200–$800 installed vs $1,500–$4,000 for a full panel upgrade.

 Are there federal rebates for panel upgrades?+

 Yes.
-The Inflation Reduction Act 25C credit covers up to $600 for electrical panel upgrades required to support a heat pump or EV charger installation.
+The IRA 25C credit covers up to $600 for panel upgrades required to support a heat pump or EV charger installation.
 Many state utility programs offer additional rebates.
-Check dsireusa.org for your state's current programs before paying out of pocket.
+Check dsireusa.org for your state's programs.

 🔧